 - Increase in insulin levels

-Tips to stay healthy during the holidays
+Tips to maintain healthy eating habits during the holidays

 Here are a few suggestions to help you and your child enjoy the season in a healthy way:

-- Take the time to organize family activity.
 Adding physical activity into your holiday is a good way to keep up healthy habits and enjoy quality time together as a family.
 Plan a post-meal walk around the neighborhood or a visit to the park.